erinnegr1/Lab.Practicing-Git/README.md

-This is a repo for learning git
+this is a change to the text so it deplays a different message